containeroo/autovpa/README.md

 - `.Namespace`: the namespace of the workload.
 - `.Kind`: the kind of the workload.
 - `.Profile`: the profile name.

+## Managed vs. Manual VPA Behavior

+AutoVPA treats VPAs with the managed label (by default `autovpa.containeroo.ch/managed=true`) as its own and will try to keep them in sync with the workload.

+### If someone removes the managed label from a VPA

+- As long as the workload **still has** the profile annotation (`autovpa.containeroo.ch/profile: <profile-name>`), AutoVPA will:
+  - Reconcile the workload again, and
+  - Re-add the managed label (and profile label) on the VPA to match its desired state.

+- If the workload **no longer has** the profile annotation and the managed label is removed from the VPA:
+  - AutoVPA stops treating that VPA as managed and leaves it alone.
+  - It effectively becomes a **manual** VPA that you own.

+### If someone changes the profile label on a VPA

+- AutoVPA always derives the desired profile from the **workload annotation**, not from the VPA.
+- If you change or remove `autovpa.containeroo.ch/profile` on the VPA:
+  - The next reconcile will reset the VPA's profile label (and spec) back to whatever the workload annotation says.
+  - Any manual changes to the VPA spec that conflict with the profile will be overwritten.

+In short:

+- Edit the **workload** to change behavior permanently.
+- Manual edits on **managed VPAs** are treated as temporary and will usually be corrected by the operator.

 ## Workload example